zMoooooritz/go-let-loose/README.md

 }
 ```

+---

-## ⇁ Built with
+## 🔧 Built with

 - [ttlcache](https://github.com/jellydator/ttlcache)
-- TUI [bubbletea](https://github.com/charmbracelet/bubbletea) and its awesome ecosystem
+- TUI powered by [bubbletea](https://github.com/charmbracelet/bubbletea) and its awesome ecosystem.

+---

+## 📄 License

+This project is licensed under the **MIT License**.
+You can view the full license [here](https://github.com/zMoooooritz/go-let-loose/blob/master/LICENSE).